straylightagency/php-datalayer/README.md

 <!-- End Google Tag Manager -->
 ```

-Also, do not forget to add the <noscript> tag with noScript :
+Also, do not forget to add the `<noscript>` tag with noScript :

 ```php
 echo DataLayer::noScript([gtm_id: null|string = null]);
 ```

-... or printNoScript :
+... or use printNoScript :

 ```php
 DataLayer::printNoScript([gtm_id: null|string = null]);